mlgranger540/milestone-4/README.md

 - Stripe webhook functions to add orders to the database once payment has been completed.
 This feature was initially broken on the live site, which turned out to be due to a typo when the environment variables were added to Heroku, and has now been rectified.

 ### Responsiveness

+Due to time constraints on this project, I have not been able to make the website fully responsive, as I had to focus my efforts on the functionality of the site and the payment system itself.
+However I have used Bootstrap's grid feature and breakpoints to improve the reponsiveness, so most aspects of the site resize according to the screen size, making the app useable across a variety of devices.
+However some things such as the fonts and tables don't scale as well, becoming too large/small on mobile, and the menu options become stacked and take up quite a lot of screen space.
+Given more time I would've liked to make the site fully responsive and add a collapsible menu bar to improve the user experience for mobile users, and I hope to implement this in the future.

+### Compatibility

+The app has been tested on a variety of browsers such as Google Chrome, Microsoft Edge and Mozilla Firefox.
+No compatibility issues have been found and the app works well on all browsers.

 ### Validation